pettersand/builder/devlog.md

+## 09/01-24

+Back for another round!
+Will continue working on the client list and its functionalities.
+Aiming to set activeClient and rendering relevant information in the Data container

+### Worked On:
+1. Rendering client list & Setting activeClient + Design

 ## 08/01-24

 Some more coursework on TypeScript.
 Learning some great tips and usages.
 As for project work I will be fixing the CI/CD pipeline today, then continuing work on Management page.
 I will be adding more tests as I continue development, ensuring CI/CD stays healthy and functional.